 So what do you say?
 Does youth work seem like it checks all the boxes for you?
 Can this seem like something you may want to pursue and truly make a difference in the younger public's lives?

-If this world interests you and you wish to get the certificate IV in youth course that can help your career, Hader Institute offers it all to get you going.
+If this world interests you and you wish to get the Certificate IV in Youth Course and the Diploma of Youth Work that can help your career, Hader Institute offers it all to get you going.

 It is because giving assistance to young minds going through tough situations is critical.